MUnique/OpenMU/docs/Bots.md

 high-end maps.
 An agility build's dodge therefore counts as the defense it really is, and better gear opens tougher maps, exactly like for a player.

-Map access follows the game's warp list: a bot enters a map only if its level may legally warp there, and a bot which finds itself on a map it may not be on (after a reset, for instance) leaves for the best map it may use.
+Map access follows the game's warp list, and a bot travels on a player's terms: it enters a map only if its level may legally warp there, it meets the map's own requirements, and it pays the warp's fare out of its own Zen.
+A bot which finds itself on a map it may not be on (after a reset, for instance) leaves for the best map it may use.
 The map it reached is persisted, so a restarted bot wakes up where it stopped.

+Which map it goes to is drawn rather than maximized.
+The maps of a level band differ by a few monster levels, so always taking the strongest one made it every bot's answer and left the rest of the band deserted.
+The best map still wins about a third of the picks and the runners-up split the rest, so the population spreads over the maps a player of that band would choose between.
+Every map in the draw is one the bot may legally reach, can afford, and which is better than where it stands - the draw only decides between improvements.

+A map can pass every check and still pay nothing: the monsters the bot may fight are a rare kind among ones it must refuse, or other hunters empty the grounds first.
+The bot notices the way a player would, by having landed no hit in minutes, and steps down to easier ground one notch at a time until it finds something it can farm; the regular map choice carries it back up as its level and gear recover.
+A bot which cannot afford any trip at all walks home to its class town for free, so it is never stranded on ground it cannot earn on.

 ### Fighting and progressing

 A bot fights with the strongest skill of its class it has learned and can pay for; casters keep their distance and drink mana.
+Between skills worth about the same it takes the one with the longer reach - the flat bonus of a spell is a rounding error next to a high-level character's own damage, while three tiles of range are three tiles at any level.
+Skills the game only activates during a castle siege are left out, and so are a pet's skills unless the pet is actually
+equipped: Plasma Storm draws its damage from the Fenrir, but the attribute behind it is derived from the character's own stats, so nothing but the pet slot tells a mounted character from one riding nothing.
 Skills are learned against the game's own requirements — total energy, leadership, character level — at generation and again on every level-up, and the class buffs are kept up on their own.

+A skill the character cannot currently cast is passed over, in the attack rotation and in the buffs alike.
+That is not the same as not having learned it: a reset keeps every skill but takes back the level which unlocked it, so a veteran back at level 12 still owns Swell Life, which asks for level 120.
+The game refuses such a cast silently, so a character which kept trying would simply stand there — buffing something that never takes effect, and never getting as far as attacking.

 Level-up points follow a per-class build modelled on what players actually play: an agility/shield meta on reset servers, guide-style builds on classic ones,